| 1 | Mexico |

 Number – 376.

-In the UK, it’s a popular trek to go from John o’Groats in northern Scotland, to Land’s End on the southwest tip in Cornwall, crossing the whole country.
+In the UK, it’s a popular trek to go from John o’Groats in far northern Scotland, to Land’s End on the southwest tip in Cornwall, crossing the entire island of Great Britain.
 If you were to do this on Java, or Sumatra, there’s no way you’d come out alive.
 You wouldn’t make it halfway before venom was coursing through your veins, you stumbled into the embrace of a crushing blood python, or a coral snake paralysed every atom of your body.

 Longest snake – Indonesia is home to the longest snake on earth, the reticulated python.
-Its all-time confirmed wild record is 6.95 metres, and it often lives in towns and cities, weaving through alleyways between wooden houses.
+This species has an all-time confirmed wild record of 6.95 metres, and often lives in towns and cities, weaving through alleyways between wooden houses.
 Indonesia has a constant stream of 10, 11, even 12 metre pythons being reported in Western media, but when investigators arrive with a tape measure, the snake is usually conveniently missing.

 Deadliest snake – the Javan spitting cobra (Naja sputatrix) is the most dreaded one to meet.
 This snake is fast, agile, with a rapid lunge and nervous demeanor.
 Its venom contains potent post-synaptic neurotoxins which can paralyse the victim.
-Worse, it can spit globules of venom in mid-air.
+Worse, this species can spit globules of venom into mid-air.

 Number – 305.

-It’s not surprising that India made this list, it’s surprising that it isn’t even higher.
+It’s not surprising that India made this list – in fact, it’s surprising that it isn’t even higher.
 Like Indonesia, India has so many lethal jungles and unexplored hillsides that there could be 100 species still which haven’t been identified.
-The spotted Earth snake was only discovered in 2020 in the western Ghats mountains, and the Churah Valley kukri snake was discovered near a remote Himalayan village in 2021.
+The spotted Earth snake was only discovered in 2020 in the Western Ghats mountains, and the Churah Valley kukri snake was discovered near a remote Himalayan village in 2021.

 India has snakes which cover the whole country, like the buff-striped keelback, and those which only appear in a few dozen square miles.
 During the colonial era, the British had decades to research the country’s animal flora, bringing back many preserved specimens to London in jars, yet they still missed endless creatures.

-Indian cobras are hard to miss, as they tend to roam around open ground – hence they were first described in 1758.
+Indian cobras are hard to miss, as they tend to roam around open ground.
+Consequently, they were first described in 1758.
 The saw-scaled viper was described in 1801.
 But India has endless snake secrets, far too many to be discovered in one lifetime of research.

 Number – 301.